foundation/foundation-emails/docs/pages/tips-tricks.md

 </table>
 ```

 Speaking of CSS, you should only set classes and IDs on tables or `<td>` tags, not `<tr>` tags.
 If you need to apply padding, only do that on a `<td>` as well.
 Been there, done that — we had a lot of trouble with this while building the first version of Foundation for Emails.
-Your milage may vary, but just trying to help you out by saving you some time.
+Your mileage may vary, but just trying to help you out by saving you some time.

 ---